utah-intro-nlp/utah-intro-nlp.github.io/index.md

 * [final project](https://drive.google.com/drive/folders/1vc4UddSTgBZroD542DOmX-I-QWaXUEj0?usp=sharing) (30%)
 * midterm exam (20%)
 * final exam (20%)
 </details>
 <br/>

 <details><summary markdown="span"><b>Formal pre-requisites?
 Expected background?</b> [Click to expand!]</summary>

-This course doesn't have formal pre-requisites because these days one can learn about machine learning and adjacent topics in many different ways, but we expected that you...

-* ...are experienced with programming in Python,
+The formal pre-requisite is C- or better in CS 3505.

+This course is designed for computer science majors.
+We expect that you:
+* ...are experienced with programming in Python – we won't be reviewing your your code directly and we expect you to figure out the implementation side on your own; we are here to help you with understanding concepts and translating ideas into pseudocode,
 * ...are comfortable with basic calculus, probability, and linear algebra,
-* ...have solid machine learning foundations,
-* ...have some familiarity with [pytorch](https://pytorch.org/),
+* ...have some familiarity with machine learning and deep learning,
-* ...are acquainted with Deep Learning 101.
+* ...can quickly pick up coding in [pytorch](https://pytorch.org/).

-If you completed CS 5353/6353 (Deep Learning) or CS 5350/6350 (Machine Learning), we expect you will be able to keep up.
+If you completed CS 5353/6353 (Deep Learning), CS 5350/6350 (Machine Learning), CS 6957 (NLP with Neural Networks), or CS 6966/5966 (Local Explanations for Deep Learning Models), we expect you will be able to keep up.

 **<span style="color: black;">My advice:</span>** If you are interested in the course, **give it a  try**.
 We will spend the first two weeks going over the background and have a graded programming assignment about it.
 If you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.